Properties of the spherically symmetric polymer black holes: Introduction

-{It should be noted that, despite the fact that in this paper we consider only a particular model,} we believe the main conclusions should hold for more general cases.
-In particular, the Schwarzschild solution is the unique vacuum solution of GR with a single parameter - the black hole mass, according to the Birkhoff theorem \cite{Birkhoff23}.
-However, due to the ``polymerization'' process, two more free parameters, $\delta_b$ and $\delta_c$ (or in the present case, $\lambda_1$ and $\lambda_2$), are introduced.
-So, the resulted spacetimes should be characterized physically by only three free parameters, {although the two ``polymerization'' parameters may be completely fixed, when the quantization is carried out explicitly, such as in the case considered in \cite{AOS18a,AOS18b}. } Clearly, in order for this to be consistent with the Birkhoff theorem, effective matter must be present, purely due to the quantum geometric effects.
+It should be noted that, despite the fact that in this paper we consider only a particular model, we believe the main conclusions should hold for more general cases.
+In particular, the Schwarzschild solution is the unique vacuum solution of GR with a single parameter---the black hole mass, according to the Birkhoff theorem \cite{Birkhoff23}.
+However, due to the polymerization process, two more free parameters, $\delta_b$ and $\delta_c$ (or in the present case, $\lambda_1$ and $\lambda_2$), are introduced.
+So, the resulted spacetimes should be characterized physically by only three free parameters, {although the two polymerization parameters may be completely fixed, when the quantization is carried out explicitly, such as in the case considered in \cite{AOS18a,AOS18b}. } Clearly, in order for this to be consistent with the Birkhoff theorem, effective matter must be present, purely due to the quantum geometric effects.
 In addition, to be in harmony with the Hawking-Penrose singularity theorems \cite{HE73}, the effective energy-momentum tensor necessarily violates the weak/strong energy conditions.

-The rest of the paper is organized as follows: In Section \ref{Section.II}, we first review the model built in \cite{BMM19} and then write the corresponding solutions in terms of only three independent combinations of the original five parameters, which are denoted by ${\cal{D}},\; {\cal{C}}, \; x_0$, defined explicitly in Eq.(\ref{eq2.3}).
-Then, we study the model in detail over the whole parameter space in Sections III - V, respectively, for $\Delta > 0$, $\Delta = 0$, and $\Delta < 0$, as in each case the spacetimes have quite different properties, where $\Delta$ is defined by Eq.(\ref{eq2.3b}).
-The main results in each of these sections are summarized, respectively, in Tables II - IV. {The paper is ended} up in Section VI, in which we summarize our main conclusions.
+The rest of the paper is organized as follows: In Sec. \ref{Section.II}, we first review the model built in \cite{BMM19} and then write the corresponding solutions in terms of only three independent combinations of the original five parameters, which are denoted by ${\cal{D}},\; {\cal{C}}, \; x_0$, defined explicitly in Eq.(\ref{eq2.3}).
+Then, we study the model in detail over the whole parameter space in Secs. \ref{Section.III} - \ref{Section.V}, respectively, for $\Delta > 0$, $\Delta = 0$, and $\Delta < 0$, as in each case the spacetimes have quite different properties, where $\Delta$ is defined by Eq.(\ref{eq2.3b}).
+The main results in each of these sections are summarized, respectively, in Tables \ref{Table1} - \ref{Table3}. {The paper is ended} up in Sec. \ref{Section.VI}, in which we summarize our main conclusions.
 An appendix is also included, in which the general expressions of the energy density and pressures of the effective energy-momentum tensor are given explicitly.

 Before proceeding further, we would like to point out that some solutions of the current model were lately studied in \cite{BL20}, including their perturbations and the associated quasinormal modes of massless scalar field perturbations, electromagnetic perturbations, and axial gravitational perturbations. {In particular, the authors } found that the corresponding quasinormal frequencies of perturbations with different spins share the same qualitative tendency with respect to the change of the quantum parameters involved in this model.
 For more details, we refer readers to \cite{BL20}.